1. What does it mean to be Baptist?

-CBF/GA has a Fall General Assembly each year.
+CBF/GA has a Spring General Assembly each year.
 A variety of training and educational conferences are conducted each year.
-A youth missions event called March Mission Madness occurs at three separate locations in March and a fall youth retreat, ReCharge, is held in October.
+A youth missions event called March Mission Madness occurs at two or three separate locations in March.
 A February collegiate missions weekend, Now Serving: Atlanta, is sponsored by CBF/GA and McAfee.
 The Georgia Youth Choir Festival is held in January.
-CBF/GA works with Passport.
-Inc. to sponsor an annual children’s camp during the summer.
-The CBF/GA Senior Celebration occurs in the spring.
+The CBF/GA Senior Celebration occurs annually, presently in the fall.

 14. How can I get a CBF/GA representative or a CBF missionary to visit my church?